 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The saying "It's American as apple pie" never met this amazing apple crumble recipe.
-It's just as humble and delicious but incredibly easy—no crust making here—so be ready to take a bow for a dessert you didn't toil over all day.
+This amazing apple crumble recipe is impressive and delicious but incredibly easy to prepare—no crust making here—so be ready to take a bow for a dessert you didn't toil over all day.

-With apples available all year round, there's just no reason to wait for apple season to make it, although it's a fantastic project after a day of apple picking with the kids in the fall.
-Consider this treat for a holiday meal ender or your next potluck.
+With apples available year-round, there's just no reason to wait for apple season to make it, although it's a fantastic project after a day of apple picking with the kids in the fall.
+Consider this treat for a holiday dessert, or the next potluck.

 Gather the ingredients.